Rug Information and Care

 Flatweave Rugs are made with the fibre running horizontally rather than vertically, this has many advantages.

-Cleaning spills etc.is really easy and they don't have static problems, plus they are very hard wearing as there is no pile to flatten.
+Cleaning spills etc.is easy and they don't have static problems, plus they are very hard wearing as there is no pile to flatten.

 Shaggy rugs are currently in fashion and the advantages of these is that some do wear well and are great for sitting on and don't show fluff or dirt.
+Only disadvantage are that they will eventually need to be hung up over something and hit to remove debris and some piles do flatten, the best fibers for shaggy rugs would be the heat-set polypropylene or polyester in a twist construction.

 Hand Knotted Rugs